tatmil-99/The-Bean/README.md

 # Coffee E-commerce Site Created With React and Redux

+### How I Worked On This Project

+My goal was to simulate a professional environment.

+- I built this app with inspiration from basic e-commerce site styles
+- I drew out file structure for React components
+- I prototyped the app before building it with code
+- I used Git to document the progress of my project

+### Why I Built This Project

 I wanted to build a mock e-commerce site that sold coffee beans, because a.)
 I love coffee, and b.)
 I wanted to put my JavaScript and React/Redux skills to the test.
 I also thought it would be really cool to see how one of these sites worked considering they make up a large portion of the web.
-I hope you enjoy looking at my web app.
+Additionally, I wanted to practice data management using Redux, especially as more and more backend functionality moves to the browser.

 ### Images